 "We know from experience that any creative and efficient innovative environment must have wide margins and plenty of opportunities for thinking out of the box, which is why Palsgaard's research and development is conducted in an independent company, Nexus A/S. That doesn't mean we ignore customers' needs or market trends, or fail to track scientific progress.
 But it opens the door to innovations that can change things in ways we might otherwise not have imagined.
 And, of course, it all takes place within the context of food safety, responsibility and sound ethical practices."

-Nexus research & development help to develop and improve emulsifiers, and makes the benefits of vegetable based emulsifiers more widely applicable, bringing new capabilities and possibilities to the food ingredients industry as well as other industries who can benefit from the safe product profiles of vegetable based emulsifiers.
+Nexus research & development helps to develop and improve emulsifiers, and makes the benefits of vegetable-based emulsifiers more widely applicable, bringing new capabilities and possibilities to the food ingredients industry as well as other industries that can benefit from the safe product profiles of vegetable-based emulsifiers.